fnparr/IndustryAccelerators-RemoteData/README.md

 The guidance covers:
 *  Specific steps to create a very simple data warehouse in IBM Public Cloud and populate it with the sample data used to train Custom Life Event Prediction and Customer Segmentation models provided as Cloud Pak for Date Industry Accelerators
-*  Step by step guidance on (1) connecting a Cloud Pak for Data instance to this sample data warehouse (2) discovering and importing sample data from the remote data location for use in a Cloud PAk for Data analytics project
+*  Step by step guidance on (1) connecting a Cloud Pak for Data instance to this sample data warehouse (2) discovering and importing sample data from the remote data location for use in a Cloud Pak for Data analytics project
 *  Pointers to optional Jupyter notebooks for data reorganization provided as part of the Cloud Pak for Data Life Event Prediction and Customer Segmentation Industry accelerator add-ons; these notebooks handle differences between data schemas used in the remote data warehouse and data organization expected for analytic model training.

 Working through this tutorial will teach users a set of tools and techniques and patterns for connecting AI/ML analytic models they are exploring, training and deploying in Cloud Pak for Data with imported data from their existing enterprise data warehouses and operational business systems.